nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 This morning I knocked out a couple behavioral questions.
 One of them was asking what I aim to accomplish in my first 30, 60, and 90 days on a new team.
 Generally speaking there are things I can talk about.
 Without knowing anything about a company or team or code base, the answers are going to be fairly unrealitice -- although the general concepts around what is important as a new dev on a team should be well orientated.
 This speaks to actively reseraching companies I am interested in.
 Soon I will need to return to doing this as I am increasingly excited about my next big thing and look forward to getting underway!

-As for the Browser Navigation History challenge in my Java-Code-Challenges repo, I decided to approach this from a test driven development perspective.
-Although I already have the algorithm written, the code is *not* yet, and as I write the code I want to be able to run the tests and modify the code to make the tests pass.
+As for the Browser Navigation History challenge in my Java-Code-Challenges repo, I decided to approach implementation from a test driven development perspective.
+Although I already have the algorithm written, the code is *not*.
+As I write the code I want to be able to run the tests and modify the code to make the tests pass.
+I made a good amount of progress and discovered that there are a couple ways to implement solutions to this challenge.
+Once I was done writing and testing the algorithm I designed in Miro, I started planning an "enhanced" version of the methods that would solve the problem, matching the behavior of "Chrome History" a little more closely.
+It will take me into tomorrow to finish designing, implementing, and testing that code.

 ## Tuesday 27-Sept-2022